 Club Representative of the Year

-The WA Golf Club of the Year Award is new for 2019.
-The award recognizes the membership of a WA Golf Member Club for outstanding contributions to its community, the game of golf or the Association.
+The Washington Golf Club of the Year Award was established in 2019.
+The award recognizes the membership of a Washington Golf Member Club for outstanding contributions to its community, the game of golf or the Association.

 Club of the Year